 You're a smart woman.
 You have things you want to say.
 Find out why you're not speaking up with our audio training, 'How To Speak Up In a Noisy World'.

-coaches, creatives, wellbeing professionals, and social entrepreneurs who are ready to share their work and expertise with more people
+coaches, creatives, consultants, wellbeing professionals, and social entrepreneurs who are ready to share their work and expertise with more people

 women, femme, and non-binary people who want to create purposeful communities, and/or who want to embody a new way of leading (less informed by hierarchical and patriarchal ways of thinking and being).

 Female actors get far fewer speaking roles than male actors (approximately one third are awarded to women).

 Female journalists get fewer bylines than male journalists and our stories don't fill anywhere near as many books.

 There are fewer of us on the boards of fortune 500 companies (31% of board seats are occupied by women) and we’re wildly under-represented in parliaments around the world (currently 24% globally).

 Female sports stars receive far less television coverage than men (approximately 7% of total coverage in Australia).
 And our art is featured on fewer gallery walls.
 For example, in 2011 the National Gallery in the UK held 2,300 pieces of art in its collection, of which only 10 were by women.